puter-com/Puter/definitions/API.md

 ### What is an API?

-An API is a useful way for computer programs to _ask things_ from other computer programs, by sending them requests.
+An API is a way for computer programs to receive and answer requests from other computer programs.

 `API` means `Application Programming Interface`.